 Old Town is often the starting point for the typical itinerary, especially if you only have one day in Geneva.
 It’s past the upscale shopping streets near the river.

 You’ll know when you reach Old Town.
 Instead of multi-lane roads and large commercial buildings, the area has numerous winding roads and older architecture.

-It’s the perfect place to stroll around and explore.
+Old Town is the perfect place to stroll around and explore as well as the best base for first-time visitors.
 Besides the expected assortment of cafes and restaurants, you’ll find little antique shops, museums, and art galleries.

 The cathedral is impressive, with its vaulted ceilings and iconic pillars.
 You can even view several archaeological excavations containing artifacts from the Roman Empire.

 Shopping Area Geneve is also within the Old Town area.
 It includes multiple shopping streets with dozens of high-end shops.
 You’ll find luxury Swiss watches, designer clothes, and first-class customer service.

 If you don’t have the budget for high-end shopping, other parts of Old Town contain a variety of independent little boutiques.
 You can shop for souvenirs, Swiss chocolate, and affordable Swiss Watches.